Sunday, February 10, 2019

 47) Canowie Brook

-49) Canowie Brook downstream of the camp site in previous pic
+49) Canowie Brook downstream of the campsite in previous pic

 50) We are heading north along a foot track towards Corang River.